Itsdaodao/tp/docs/DeveloperGuide.md

        Launched GitHub successfully.
        Note: You can only launch Telegram links from the browser if you have the Telegram application installed on your device.
        ```
-       Expected Result: GitHub page of the selected username should launch and Result display show the success message above as well as a caveat about launching telegram
+       Expected Result (regardless of Internet Access):
+       1. Verify that a browser opens with the URL formatted `https://github.com/USERNAME` whereby username should be the specified contact's GitHub username,
+       2. & Result display shows the success message above.

 4. Launching the User Guide.
    1. Test: Press the `F1` key <br>